-The Camera view shows the current scene as seen from the currently active camera’s view point.
+The Camera view shows the current scene from the active camera’s viewpoint.

 The Camera view can be used to virtually compose shots and preview how the scene will look when rendered.
-The rendered image will contain everything within the dashed line.
+The rendered image will contain everything within the dashed frame.

-Camera Settings for details how camera settings are used for display & rendering.
+Camera Settings for details on how camera settings are used for display and rendering.

-The active camera can be selected while in camera view using the camera frame (assuming the object isn’t hidden).
+While in camera view, you can select the camera by clicking the dashed frame (assuming the camera object isn’t hidden).